adam-p/yesterday-i-learned/random.md

 1. [Design a thing before building it.][gsa]
 Also in the link: software design tips
 1. [Scion][wikipedia 156] is a branch to be grafted into/onto another tree, hence the name of the car brand, which was branched off Toyota.
 1. Jews call meatloaf "Klops", the German word for meatball.
-1. In Canada: ["It is legal to sell and serve dog meat, providing that it must be killed and gutted in front of federal inspectors."][wikipedia 157]
+1. In Canada: ["It is legal to sell and serve dog meat, providing that it must be killed and gutted in front of federal inspectors."][wikipedia 157] "In order for a meat processor to obtain a license to slaughter dogs for food, it would have to prove that the dogs were raised explicitly for food and not to keep as pets."
 1. In USA: ["The term "dog" has been used as a synonym for sausage since 1884 and accusations that sausage makers used dog meat date to at least 1845."][wikipedia 158]
 1. One in four Canadian households / one in ten Canadians owns guns.
 This figure is roughly [below USA's median][about].
 1. The [Bohr Effect][wikipedia 159] explains why increasing CO2 concentration makes hemoglobin release their oxygen (affinity curve).